Kidney Stone Diet Chart

 Kidney stone diet plan gives you the diet chart that are good for the prevention of kidney stone.

-- The best fruits for a kidney stone to have, are plums, peaches, apricot, lychees, mangoes, and cherries.
-Apart from being delicious, they are the best frits to have with kidney stones.
+are plums, peaches, apricot, lychees, mangoes, and cherries.
+Apart from being delicious, they are the best fruits to have with kidney stones.
 These fruits are versatile, promoting your overall health and also satisfying your sweet tooth.

-- Whole grains are great for maintaining a healthy weight and also for the treatment and prevention of kidney stones.
-They are a must in any renal calculi diet.
+Whole grains are great for maintaining a healthy weight and also for the treatment and prevention of kidney stones.
+They are a must in any renal calculi diet/renal stone diet.

 Is milk bad for kidney stones?